webmakaka/labs.jsdev.org/website/00-index.md

 ### Plans for study

-- <a href="https://github.com/webmakaka/Typescript-The-Complete-Developers-Guide" rel="nofollow">[Stephen Grider] Typescript: The Complete Developer's Guide [2020, ENG]</a>
+- <a href="https://github.com/webmakaka/Build-an-Instagram-Clone" rel="nofollow">[Reed Barger] Build an Instagram Clone with React [ENG, 2020]</a>

-- [Zachary Reece] Implement High Fidelity Designs with Material-UI and ReactJS [2020, ENG]
+- [Zachary Reece] Implement High Fidelity Designs with Material-UI and ReactJS [ENG, 2020]

 <br/>

 ### May be later

 - [Filip Jerga] Next.js and Apollo - Portfolio App (w/ React, GraphQL, Node)

-- [React12] Build an Instagram Clone with React

 - [wesbos.com] Fullstack Advanced React & GraphQL [ENG, 2020] (Will be updated in 2020 by author)